1: How do I sign up for DRC Services?

 Answer: Please go to our How to register page to complete the online intake form.

-Answer: Yes, the DRC serves many hidden disabilities such as:
+Answer: Yes.
+The DRC serves many hidden disabilities such as:

 Answer: As a college student with a documented disability, you have the right to “reasonable accommodations based upon your educational limitations” under Title 5 of the California Education Code and Section 504 of the Rehabilitation Act of 1973.
 Provisions of the law state that “No otherwise qualified person with a disability in the Unites States shall, solely by reason of disability, be denied the benefits of, be excluded from participation in, or be subject to discrimination under any program or activity receiving federal financial assistance.”

 8. What are my responsibilities as a student who is registered with the DRC?